Power Without Glory: Publication

 The work was originally self-published, with illustrations by Hardy's friend "Amb" Dyson, with the subtitle "a novel in three parts by Frank J. Hardy, Ross Franklyn".
 "Ross Franklyn" was the pseudonym Hardy had always used prior to Power Without Glory.
 This combination of real name and pen name was also used in Hardy's 1961 book The Hard Way which describes the difficulties "Ross Franklyn" had in having the book published, and the problems Frank Hardy faced in answering the criminal libel charge against him arising from the publication.

 Hardy was a member of the Communist Party of Australia, which features in the novel as the enemy of the protagonist.
 After the novel's publication, Hardy would run unsuccessfully for office as a member of the Communist Party.

 Hardy wrote in his later work, The Hard Way, that he felt dissatisfied with the final chapters of the novel.
 In his desire to complete the long work at a manageable length for publication, and with the threats regarding the novel's publication, Hardy felt the final chapters were hurried.

+The publication of Power Without Glory and its success has been credited as being linked to the creation of the Australasian Book Society, which Hardy was key to founding.

 Novel

 Power Without Glory follows the life of John West, who is born into an impoverished family in the fictitious Melbourne suburb of Carringbush, which is based on the actual suburbs of Abbotsford and Collingwood.
 When the novel opens, in 1893, West is twenty-four years old and already involved in criminal activities including gambling and bookmaking.
 The novel follows West's life as he rises to be a highly ambitious businessman and corrupt politician, as a powerbroker for the Australian Labor Party.

 The novel is partly set during World War I, and the debate about conscription is a major issue in the novel.
 John West is a fierce patriot who supports conscription, and his sometimes fiery arguments with the Irish-Catholic Archbishop of Melbourne, who opposes conscription on the grounds that to send men to aid England was contrary to his, and Ireland's, historical enmity with that country.

 West's family dramas are many: his brother Arthur spends time in jail for aiding and abetting a crime of rape, West's wife Nellie has an affair with a tradesman and falls pregnant with his child, and his daughter becomes a member of the Communist Party of Australia in the years after the War.

-West's relationship with Communism is a hateful one, and he heavily finances the efforts of the (real life) anti-communist, Roman Catholic B.A.
-Santamaria.
+West's relationship with Communism is a hateful one, and he heavily finances the efforts of the (real life) anti-communist, Roman Catholic B. A. Santamaria.
 This crusade damages both his family fortunes and his marriage, and continues until West's death as an old man in 1950.